 For your sewing machine, and as a beginner quilter, a few 80/12 universal needles will work fine for everything.
 It's that easy - seriously!
 But if you want a little more variety, a 70/10 or 75/11 quilting needle is better for piecing, as the thinner needle will pierce the fabric more easily resulting in smaller holes and fewer skipped stitches.
 When you get to quilting (sewing all of the quilt sandwich layers together), use a slightly thicker 90/14 needle for durability.
 And don't just change your needle if it breaks - every 6-8 hours is the general recommendation on a machine needle, so have a few available and ready to work for you.
 If counting hours is too complex, just start a new needle with every new quilt project.

 For hand sewing needles, save yourself the trouble of choosing one and just get a variety pack of needles to test which you like best.
 A Sharp is a general purpose needle and will work well for most hand sewing needs on your quilt.
 Quilting Between needles in a size 10 are ideal for traditional hand quilt work, but I personally find them to be too short and small to work with comfortably.
 For me, when hand binding, hand quilting with perle cotton or even just burying threads, I use Embroidery needles because I find them easier to thread, hold, and manipulate.
+My favorites are Dritz embroidery needles in size 8.
 To each their own.
 Whichever you choose, replace your hand sewing needles frequently too, to avoid damaging your fabrics or yourself.

 A quick note on needle sizes: for machine needles, lower numbers are finer, thinner needles and higher numbers are thicker needles.
 In hand sewing needles, the reverse is true: larger numbers (say, a 10) are finer, shorter needles than smaller numbers (like a 3).
 It wouldn't be fun if it weren't confusing, right?!